 - Have to renew free plan every 30 days by clicking a button in the app

-FREE NO-LOGS VPN:Hide.me has a great free plan, with steady speeds, a vast array of security features, and the ability to unblock popular streaming services abroad.
+FREE NO-LOGS VPN:Hide.me has a great free plan, with steady speeds and a vast array of advanced features.
 There’s even a 30-day money-back guarantee in case you’re interested in trying the full service.

 Read our full review of Hide.me.